A retargeting and solving tool

 Pegasus Powered by IKinema is a retargeting and solving tool for the motion capture industry.
-With Pegasus, anyone can take advantage of the beautifully dynamic environment of a game engine, or become fully immersed in one of the many industry leading ergonomic packages.
+With Pegasus, anyone can take advantage of the beautifully dynamic environment of a game engine or become fully immersed in one of the many industries leading ergonomic packages.
 What will you create?

-Pegasus is a first of its kind, off-the-shelf retargeter that simplifies the process of streaming real-time motion capture data from Vicon Blade onto game assets in engines like Unity or Unreal Engine (UE4).
+Pegasus is the first of its kind, off-the-shelf retargeter that simplifies the process of streaming real-time motion capture data from Vicon Blade and Shōgun onto game assets in engines like Unity or Unreal Engine (UE4) straight out the box.

-Pegasus Advanced enables engineering customers to fully visualize themselves in a virtual environment when working with products like Oculus Rift and Vicon Apex – helping them feel more immersed and making the experience more believable.
+Pegasus Advanced enables engineering customers to fully visualize themselves in a virtual environment when working with products like Oculus Rift and Vicon Apex – helping to create a fully immersed experience.

 It is the first product of its kind to allow tracking data from rigid bodies to drive custom avatars or manikins in a wide variety of platforms.
 Users can easily drive their own models in applications they are familiar with, and place markers where the task demands, rather than being hamstrung by fixed marker sets or suffering poor data quality due to occlusion.